-In general, we feel that there has never been a “Sumo” with a more balanced look than this 27th version of it — the new set of hands, the glossy bezel insert similar to the Marinemaster’s, plus the brownish, dark dial really did change the look of the watch for the better: Both the dial and bezel have become much less busy than the ones found on the base model, and this can also be considered a positive change.
-Sure, the watch may be considered a bit of a “compromise” if it’s viewed as a re-edition of Seiko’s first dive watch, but overall it is a very attractive new release.
+It’s the 27th version of the “Sumo” with a very balanced look — the hands, the glossy bezel insert similar to the Marinemaster’s, plus the brownish, dark dial really did change the look of the watch for the better: Both the dial and bezel have become much less busy than the ones found on the base model, and this can also be considered a positive change.
+Sure, the watch may be considered a bit of a “compromise” if it’s viewed as a re-edition of Seiko’s first dive watch, but overall it is a very attractive watch.

 The SBDC027 is powered by Seiko’s in-house Caliber 6R15, which comes with hacking seconds and can be wound manually.
 It is limited to 2,000 pieces and retails for 80,000 Japanese yen (about $675*).

 What we liked very much: